950 Drug-Free Campus

 Authority: Approved by the Board of Trustees

-Indiana State University policy prohibits the unlawful manufacture, distribution, dispensation, possession, or use of controlled substances or alcohol in any part of the University or at any University activity.
-Legal use of alcohol may be permitted on campus only if approved by the University President or designee.
+The unlawful manufacture, distribution, dispensation, possession, or use of controlled substances, or the unapproved use of alcohol in any part of the University or at any University activity by ISU employees, students, and visitors is prohibited.
+Legal use of alcohol may be permitted at campus events only if approved by the University President or designee or as set forth in Policy 435 Alcohol Policy for Student-Related Events.

-950.1.1 Violations of Policy.
-Any employee or student who is in violation of University policy or is convicted of a drug statute violation arising out of conduct occurring in the workplace or at a University activity will be subject to any one or a combination of the following:
+950.2.1 Violations.
+Any employee or student who is in violation of University policy or is convicted of a drug related crime arising out of conduct occurring on ISU’s campus or at a University activity will be subject to any one or a combination of the following:

-950.1.3 Further Information.
-Further information concerning legal sanctions under state and federal law may be secured from the University Legal Affairs Office.
+950.2.2 Other Legal Sanctions.
+Further information concerning legal sanctions under state and federal law may be secured from the Office of the General Counsel.

-950.1.4 Notification Requirement.
-Any faculty or staff member convicted of a drug violation arising out of conduct occurring in the workplace must notify either the Human Resources Office or the appropriate vice president of the conviction no later than five (5) days after the conviction.
+950.2.3 Notification Requirement for Employees.
+Any employee convicted of a drug violation arising out of conduct occurring on ISU’s campus or at an ISU activity must notify either the Office of Human Resources or the appropriate vice president of the conviction no later than five (5) days after the conviction.

 Policy Administrator:Office of Finance and Administration